JJdaDawg/kommandantbot/README.md

 - 💖 Sends waifus on demand with the `/waifu` command
 - 🤖 Will soon offer moderation, utility, and more anime-themed fun
 - 🎭 Adds flavor, style, and a bit of chaos to your Discord server
+- More coming soon!

 ---

 ## 📸 Preview

+> This an example image from the api in use (waifu.im)

 ![waifu example](https://waifu.im/preview/7236/)